MeronTekie/MrRogobers-Neighborhood/README.md

 - Code: beepBoop(5);
 - Expected Output: [0, 1, 2, 3, 4, 5]

--Test: "It should return an error message if inpust is value is 0."
+-Test: "It should return an error message if input is value is 0."

 - Code:beepBoop(0)
 - Expected Output:[0];

 ## Describe: beepBoopArray()

--- Test: "It should replace*"Wont you be my neighbor?"* for any array vlaue that has 3 number on it"
+-- Test: "It should replace*"Wont you be my neighbor?"* for any array value that has 3 number on it"

 - Code: beepBoopArray(5);
 - Expected Output: [0, 1, 2, "Wont you be my neighbor?", 4, 5]

--- Test: "It should replace*"Boop"* for any array vlaue that has 2 number on it"
+-- Test: "It should replace*"Boop"* for any array value that has 2 number on it"

 - Code: beepBoopArray(5);
 - Expected Output: 0, 1, Boop, 3, 4, 5

--- Test: "It should replace*"Beep"* for any array vlaue that has 1 number on it"
+-- Test: "It should replace*"Beep"* for any array value that has 1 number on it"

 - Code: beepBoopArray(5);
 - Expected Output: 0, "Beep", 2, 3, 4, 5.

--- Test: "It should follow hierarchical order for any array vlaue that contains 1 and/or 2 and/or 3 number on it"
+-- Test: "It should follow hierarchical order for any array value that contains 1 and/or 2 and/or 3 number on it"

 - Code: beepBoopArray(23);
 - Expected Output: "0", "Beep", "Boop", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!","Beep!"
 "Boop", "Won't you be my neighbor?", "Beep!","Beep!"
 "Beep!","Beep!"
 "Beep!","Beep!","Boop","Boop","Boop","Won't you be my neighbor?".